 A 1794 silver dollar sold for $10 million in 2013.
 Now the "Flowing Hair" coin is up for auction again

-A rare 1794 Silver Dollar believed to be one of the first -- if not the first -- to be struck by the US Mint is going up for sale.
+A rare 1794 silver dollar believed to be one of the first -- if not the first -- to be struck by the US Mint is going up for sale.

 Dubbed the "Flowing Hair" dollar, the coin features a portrait of Lady Liberty on one side and an eagle on the other.